June 5, 2025

 Staying Updated: The Evolving Regulatory Landscape

-• As a manufacturer, make it a real priority to continuously monitor updates from official government portals (MOEI, MoIAT, DEDs, environmental agencies – bookmark them!).
+• As a manufacturer, make it a priority to continuously monitor updates from official government portals (MOEI, MoIAT, DEDs, environmental agencies – bookmark them!).

-• And don’t underestimate the value of keeping those lines of communication open with the regulatory authorities – they can be surprisingly helpful and provide clarification when you need it.
+• And don’t underestimate the value of keeping lines of communication open with the regulatory authorities – they can be surprisingly helpful and provide clarification when you need it.

 Conclusion: A Supportive Framework for Serious Investors